ashleygraf101/case-study-test-plan/README.md

 As a fast moving company that does replatform every 2 to 3 years as they grow, automating testing where sensible enables them to move faster, while keeping a firm check on stability.
 Tests that are simpler and take a shorter amount of time to write are preferred, as with all elements of the testing process.

-- Junit for most functional tests
+- Junit for unit tests
 - Selenium for e2e tests, using the Page Object Model
 - Applitools & BrowserStack for visual testing and cross browser testing
 - Axe for automated tested, and Pa11y-dashboard for first-pass accessibility auditing